super-nathan/deathgrip/README.md

 As of now you can run the encoder (partial functionality) with a plain text file argument.

-    encode.py input.txt
+    encode.py -f input.txt

+A list of command line arguments can be seen with

+	encode.py --help

-The encoder will create a file called output.txt with the encoded text in it.
+The encoder will create a file called output.txt by default, if none are specified, with the encoded text in it.

 Authors
 ------------------------